orangeduck/Cello-Website/pages/documentation_types.md

 Classes
 -------

-A Class is a TypeClass, also known as an Interface.
-These are defined to allow overloaded or generic functions.
+A __Class__ in Cello is a _typeclass_ - better known as an _interface_.

+These are defined to allow for overloaded or generic functions which can work on multiple data types.

+This is an abstract understanding, but they can be understood in real terms too.
+A __Class__ is simply a data structure consisting of a bunch of function pointers (or even other things) which a __Type__ must fill out when it _implements_.

-They are defined as follows.
+They are defined in header files as follows...

-In the header...

     /** Vector - vector operations */